 Here is what we ordered:

-Khao soi with chicken
+- Khao soi with chicken

-khao soi with mushrooms
+- khao soi with mushrooms

-Sai ua (northern Thai sausage)
+- Sai ua (northern Thai sausage)

-Lanna Laap/Laap Mueang (northern Thai style minced meat salad)
+- Lanna Laap/Laap Mueang (northern Thai style minced meat salad)

-Gaeng hang lay (northern Thai pork belly curry)
+- Gaeng hang lay (northern Thai pork belly curry)

-Nam prik num (spicy green chilli dip)
+- Nam prik num (spicy green chilli dip)

-Nam prik om (spicy pork and tomato dip)
+- Nam prik om (spicy pork and tomato dip)

-Khao kan jeen (rice steamed in pork blood)
+- Khao kan jeen (rice steamed in pork blood)

-Gai tod (fried chicken)
+- Gai tod (fried chicken)

-The other dish that was really good was the hang lay.
+The other dish that was very good was the hang lay.
 The pork was so tender it just fell apart and the sauce wasn’t too sweet.
 There was a nice crunch from some roasted peanuts and plenty of whole garlic cloves and sliced ginger.
 The only real let down was the khao kan jin.
-It was really soggy and overcooked.
-It was actually one of the worst I’ve had.
+It was soggy and overcooked.
+It was one of the worst I’ve had.
 The fried chicken was ok but maybe a little on the dry side.
 I’d eaten so much by the time I tried it, though, that I wasn’t really tasting anything at this point!

 The only downside is the out of the way location and lack of public transport to get there.
 The easiest way would be to take the Silom line on the BTS to the end of the line and get off at Bang Wa.
-It’s no more that 10 minutes in a taxi from there.
+It’s no more than 10 minutes in a taxi from there.